 Employees see their own data first

-No content analysis, period
+No content analysis, ever

 Right to explanation and opt-out